IndaPlus25/task-2-rufusc/README.md

 > **Assistant's Note:** Think about the *local scope*, *global variables* and *instance fields* of the provided examples.

 ### ❎ Checklist
-- [ ] **OPTIONAL:** Create three indamons directly in the main method and print their information to the console.
-Delete this code when done.
-- [ ] Create five fields for the indamon class: `String name`, `int hp`, `int attack`, `int defense`, and `boolean fainted`.
-Test modifying their values directly using the dot operator on an indamon object.
-- [ ] Create getters and setters for all fields, and use these to access and modify the indamons fields.
+- [ ] Cloned your repository to your local computer
-- [ ] Create a constructor method for the indamon class and create a few indamons using the constructor only.
+- [ ] Made a solid plan using issues
-- [ ] Make the `printInfo()` method that prints all information about the indamon, (name, hp, attack, defense, and fainted status).
-- [ ] Create an `attack()` method so indamons can attack each other.
-The method should take the indamon which is being attacked as an argument and print the events of the battle.
+- [ ] Completed all exercises to be best of your ability
+- [ ] Closed issues for completed exercises (with "Fixes #N" in commit messages)
-- [ ] Look at the variable shadowing examples.
+- [ ] Pushed your work to KTH GitHub!

 > **Assistant's note:** We have added this checklist for you to make a final check before handing in your work.
 You don't have to tick the boxes unless you want to (to tick a box, place an "x" within the brackets when editing the README.md)

 ### 🐞 Bugs and errors?
-If you find any inconsistences or errors in this exercise, please open a [New Issue](https://gits-15.sys.kth.se/inda-24/help/issues/new) with the title "Task *x* Error: *summary of error here*".
+If you find any inconsistences or errors in this exercise, please open a [New Issue](https://gits-15.sys.kth.se/inda-25/help/issues/new) with the title "Task *x* Error: *summary of error here*".
 Found bugs will be rewarded by mentions in the acknowledgment section.

 ### 🙏  Acknowledgment
 This task was designed by                <br>